AbdAyyad/DataMiningGradProject/README.md

 for python 3<br />
 python -m venv env<br />
 <br />
-then activate the enviroment by run ./env/Scripts/activate<br />
+then activate the enviroment by run<br />
+./env/Scripts/activate<br />
 the terminal will give you an indicator <br />

 after activiating the enviroment write the following in the terminal<br />